-A proteome-wide, quantitative survey of in vivo ubiquitylation sites reveals widespread regulatory roles.
+A proteome-wide, quantitative survey of in vivo ubiquitylation sites reveals widespread of regulatory roles.
 Wagner SA, et al. Molecular & Cellular Proteomics.
-2011 Sep.
+2011 Sep

 Proteomic analyses reveal divergent ubiquitylation site patterns in murine tissues.
 Wagner SA, et al. Molecular & Cellular Proteomics.
 2012 Jul.